 Like all life insurance products, term life policies are designed to ensure your beneficiaries are financially supported in the event of your passing.
 But unlike a whole policy, which lasts a lifetime, term life insurance only pays out if your death occurs during the term limit.

 When weighing your options, why choose term?
 We debunk a few common misconceptions to help you decide.
-AAA Insurance Life and Annuity Manager Timothy Boyle helps us sort the facts from fiction.
+AAA Insurance Life and Annuity Senior Manager Timothy Boyle, helps us sort the facts from fiction.

 Myth: It’s not worth paying for something that is going to expire.